Team3128/team3128.github.io/members/index.md

 - If you email us from your @my.sduhsd.net school email, we cannot respond.
 All emails from outside my.sdhusd.net are blocked. -->

 #### **Joining Team 3128 is a large time commitment.
 Departments are expected to meet 3 times a week in the fall, plus all-day Saturday (and some Sundays) from January – April.**
-- All members must attend at least 75% of all meetings.
+- All members must attend at least 75% of all meetings, for the duration of the meeting.
+Students who do not meet attendance will be cut from the Team.
 - See our [Team Handbook](https://docs.google.com/document/d/1IsABwOmq6wGPpTip8KwKWtAobRK0flMNmsGCDEmx5CA/edit?usp=sharing) for full information.

 <!---